Royal Rumble (2006): Aftermath

 Chris Benoit and Booker T continued their feud over the WWE United States Championship.
-Benoit went on to win the title from Booker at No Way Out.
-Rey Mysterio was awarded a match against Kurt Angle for the World Heavyweight Championship which was scheduled to take place at WrestleMania 22 but before that, Mysterio defended his spot against Randy Orton at No Way Out.
+Benoit went on to win the title from Booker T at No Way Out.
+Rey Mysterio was awarded a match against Kurt Angle for the World Heavyweight Championship which was scheduled to take place at WrestleMania 22, but before that, Mysterio defended his spot against Randy Orton at No Way Out.
 Orton won the match and Rey's title shot.
 Mysterio would later be readded to the match, forming a Triple Threat match between Angle, Mysterio and Orton.
 At No Way Out, Angle successfully defended the World Heavyweight Championship against The Undertaker, but lost the title to Mysterio at WrestleMania.

-In February, the Road to WrestleMania tournament was arranged to determine a new number one contender to Cena's WWE Championship.
-This was an 8-man tournament on Raw.
-Triple H, Rob Van Dam and Big Show faced each other in the final round of the tournament which was a triple threat match.
-RVD performed a Five Star Frog Splash on Big Show, but when he made the pin, Triple H pulled the referee.
+In February, the Road to WrestleMania tournament was arranged to determine a new number one contender to John Cena's WWE Championship.
+This was an eight-man tournament on Raw.
+Triple H, Rob Van Dam, and Big Show faced each other in the final round of the tournament which was a triple threat match.
+Van Dam performed a Five Star Frog Splash on Big Show, but when he made the pin, Triple H pulled the referee.
 While the referee was distracted, Big Show was able to kick out.
-Triple H took advantage and performed a Pedigree on RVD to win the tournament and become the number one contender to the WWE Championship.
-At WrestleMania 22, Cena defeated Triple H to retain the WWE Championship via submission after forcing Triple H to submit with the STFU.
+Triple H took advantage and performed a Pedigree on Van Dam to win the tournament and become the number one contender to the WWE Championship.
+At WrestleMania 22, Cena defeated Triple H to retain the WWE Championship via submission after forcing Triple H to submit to the STFU.

-In mid-2006, WWE launched a third brand dubbed ECW, which featured wrestlers from the former Extreme Championship Wrestling promotion, as well as newer talent.
+In mid-2006, WWE launched a third brand dubbed ECW, which featured wrestlers from the former Extreme Championship Wrestling (ECW) promotion, as well as newer talent.
 Additionally, the ECW World Heavyweight Championship was reactivated to be the brand's top championship, and third concurrently active world title in WWE.